OverlordZorn/LEARN/Learn to Code - HTML CSS JS/16 Elaborate Functions.md

 var greetTina = greet("Tina");
 ```
-Except for the name part, you can call an anonymous function like any othe rfunction.
+Except for the name part, you can call an anonymous function like any other function.

 You might be tempted to think that variable `greet` **contains** the return value of the function.

-But if you print `greet`, you'll se that it just stores the grocess of getting to the return value: the function's code.
+But if you print `greet`, you'll se that it just stores the proocess of getting to the return value: the function's code.

 ```java
 var greet = function(user) {